6 Best Non-Alcoholic Wines for Thanksgiving

 Lautus Nonalcoholic Chardonnay

 Buttery wines are discouraged because the oakiness can overpower and clash with many dishes, so look for an unoaked, crisp white.
-This one has good body & balance, making it a bit more substantial than many “juice-like” wines in the category, and is a lovely complement to a rich dinner. $20 at The Zero Proof
+This one has good body & balance, making it a bit more substantial than many “juice-like” wines in the category, and is a lovely complement to a rich dinner. $18 (15% off automatically applied at checkout with link): The Zero Proof

 Leitz Eins Zwei Zero Non-Alcoholic Riesling